apify/apify-sdk-js/packages/actor-scraper/jsdom-scraper/README.md

 - ##### **`crawler: Object`**

-  A reference to the `CheerioCrawler` object, see [Crawlee docs](https://crawlee.dev/api/cheerio-crawler/class/CheerioCrawler) for more information.
+  A reference to the `JSDOMCrawler` object, see [Crawlee docs](https://crawlee.dev/api/jsdom-crawler/class/JSDOMCrawler) for more information.

 - ##### **`body: String|Buffer`**